The Magical Place: Filming and visual effect

 Filming occurred from November 7 to 18, 2013.
 A scenic ghost town was made to look like a 1950s nuclear testing ground for the location where Coulson is held, while a small grass hut was constructed surrounded by green screen to represent Coulson's memory of Tahiti.
 When Coulson is being operated on, Gregg wore a green screen cap to allow the visual effects of his exposed brain to be added.
 Visual effects supervisor Mark Kolpack also digitally extended the operating room set and added the robot arm performing the surgery.
 Kolpack's vision for the robot arm was a mix between Edward Scissorhands (1990) and a black widow spider with "needles moving at a high rate of speed".
 Small bolts of electricity were also added each time the arm touched Coulson's brain to represent neurological activity.

 Marvel Cinematic Universe tie-ins

 Douglas's Edison Po is killed in the episode with the paralysis technology used by Obadiah Stane in Iron Man (2008).

 Release

 Broadcast

 "The Magical Place" was first aired in the United States on ABC on January 7, 2014.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 On November 20, 2014, the episode became available for streaming on Netflix.
-On March 16, 2022, the episode became available for streaming on Disney+.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.